ChrisMilner/minitext/README.md

 # MiniText.mtxt

-MiniText sits at the unique intersection of a file encoding (which is entirely unsupported by any text editor), and compression algorithm (which isn't very good).
+MiniText sits at the unique intersection of a file encoding (which is entirely unsupported by any text editor), and a compression algorithm (which isn't very good).

 ## Structure
-An `mtxt` consists of two parts seperated by an `0xff` byte:
+An `mtxt` file consists of two parts seperated by an `0xff` byte:
 * The **header** defines the list of characters used within the file
 * The **content** encodes the text using the index of the character in the dictionary.
 Since we know how many characters the file uses, each character is represented using the minimum number of bits required.